moorej3/IFT_ImageAnalysis/README.md

   Dependencies: Designed for python version 3.6.1.
 Uses the packages: csv, os, matplotlib, numpy, scipy -For converting from pixel-based coordinates to true distance and time coordinates, you must edit the px_size and fps parameters.

-  -The program first determines the length of the flagella.
-It assumes that the kymograph was generated with the base of the flagellum at the left, and that it extends past the flagellum at the right.
-A threshold for the start and end of the fluorescent region is determined as 2/3 the average intensity of the image.

-  -Next, trajectories are determined from the image.
-Peak detection locates the position of particles, then a greedy algorithm links points to each other on the assumption that the particles are moving forward in time and space.